But not SpaceX: Chinese rocket on a crash course with the moon

 A SpaceX Falcon 9 (archive image) launched in 2015 – and is still missing somewhere

-At the end of January, the US space agency NASA announced that its Lunar Reconnaissance Orbiter (LRO), launched in 2009 to map the lunar surface precisely, could enable observation of the impact.
+At the end of January, the US space agency NASA announced that its Lunar Reconnaissance Orbiter (LRO), launched in 2009 to map the lunar surface precisely, might enable observation of the impact.
 He is expected for March 4th, although according to McDowell the date is not entirely fixed.
 In any case, NASA spoke of an extraordinarily exciting moment for space exploration.

 problem doesn’t get any smaller